 If you have any questions about materials for your courses, please direct them to the faculty teaching those courses.

-- Students studying abroad Fall 2015: Once you have settled in and registered for classes abroad, you will need to send your contact information and course registration to Kendra Ericson.
+- Students studying away Spring 2016: Once you have settled in and registered for classes, you will need to send your contact information and course registration to Amy Dobson.
 Please continue to check your Bennington email address for updates from the College.

-- Students planning to study abroad: If you are thinking about studying abroad, please plan to attend the Study-Abroad Information Session on September 16, 1:00–2:00 pm, Barn 124.
-If you are planning to go abroad for the Spring 2016 term, make an appointment with Kendra Ericson early in the term to begin the application process.
+- Students planning to study away: If you are thinking about studying away, please plan to attend the Study Away Information Session on March 16, 1:00–2:00 pm, Barn 124.
+If you are planning to study away for the Fall 2016 term, make an appointment with Amy Dobson early in the term to begin the application process.

-Once the term begins, look for more updates and information in the Dean’s Office Academic Minute.
+Once the term begins, look for more updates and information in the Provost and Dean’s Office Academic Minute.